karthikeya03/Drive-Ready/SUBNETTING.md

 - **Increased Security**: Harder for attackers to move between subnets.
 - **Reduced Broadcast Traffic**: Only devices in the same subnet receive broadcast messages.

-## Example: Allocating 30 IP Addresses Using Class C
+## Example: Allocating 30 IP Addresses To 30 Computers Using Class C

 ### Problem
 Using a Class C network (default mask 255.255.255.0), we get 256 IP addresses.
 Allocating only 30 addresses wastes 226 IP addresses.